For me, taking proper care of aquarium fish means recreating their natural environment as closely as possible.

 A healthy Betta fish specimen may live for almost two weeks without food.

 Occasional fasting is natural for the fish, as they don’t get to eat every single day in the wild.

 Do not give in if your pet fish looks hungry and “begs you” for food.

-This is normal behavior as Bettas are opportunistic feeders in the wild and will eat whatever is in front of them.AQUAnswers TIP Some online retailers of pet supplies (e.g. Chewy.com) offer auto-shipping.
+This is normal behavior as Bettas are opportunistic feeders in the wild and will eat whatever is in front of them.AQUAnswers TIP Some online retailers of pet supplies (e.g. Chewy.com and Amazon) offer auto-shipping.

 Once I try and see how long a pack of Betta food lasts for me I order the next one with auto-shipping.

 This way I never have to starve my pet Betta.

 Another benefit of this trick is that, usually, the retailer provides a discount on auto-shipping orders.